Tsuey/L4D2-Community-Update/changelogs/README.md

 All commits that add the "unchanged" (original) files or deal with any of the 3 `README.md` or past changelog revisions are not linked here.
 We'll also ignore commits that exclusively resolve [minor typos](https://github.com/Tsuey/L4D2-Community-Update/commit/3cfc426967faee39918b625b277518cfb6e378d6) or clean up [whitespace issues](https://github.com/Tsuey/L4D2-Community-Update/commit/629046f33875fc9c20f3516e9b2f57e5b5590cc9) since they add nothing to the discussion.

-For assets, the use of brackets `[]` **after the period** is extra info used to clue modders in which Workshop addons may be impacted.
-If changes are limited to only one prop, then the entire `"*.mdl"` path is specified (phy/vtx/vvd are assumed) -- for paths, `/` is enforced instead of `\`.
-Lastly, use a wildcard with escape character in form of `"\*"` to specify when the model has more than one distinct suffix (like different variations of the model or skins).
-Enforce each change note to be only one sentence through use of semicolons.

 Ignore targetnames of clips and ladders as those are only informative internally, as they communicate purpose poorly to the public.
 Similarly, even if a fix may be for all <ins>PvP</ins> modes, we just specify <ins>Versus</ins> for this changelog -- making this distinction within this changelog would only add to public confusion.
 Fix spawns for all modes if one isn't specified.
 Survivor's "black and white" state is always referred to as "B&W".

+For Talker, changes have always been [tracked chronologically](https://github.com/Tsuey/L4D2-Community-Update/blob/master/changelogs/The_Last_Stand_Update.md#SectionH) so reverts may be included, especially in cases that the diff is not readily identifiable.
+With exception for Talker change notes and filename references, avoid referring to maps in the c#m# format.

 If Mutation filenames aren't obvious, then specify the *.nut in parenthesis ([Valve Wiki reference](https://developer.valvesoftware.com/w/index.php?title=L4D2_Gamemodes.txt_File&oldid=216435)).

+For Navmesh, focus is placed on edits that may impact Coop (like speedrunner boost setups) or Survival (we need to avoid leaderboard wipes), and we refrain from use of destructive words like "deletion" when it comes to optimization.

+For Assets, the use of brackets `[]` **after the period** is extra info used to clue modders in which Workshop addons may be impacted.
+If changes are limited to only one prop, then the entire `"*.mdl"` path is specified (phy/vtx/vvd are assumed) -- for paths, `/` is enforced instead of `\`.
+Lastly, use a wildcard with escape character in form of `"\*"` to specify when the model has more than one distinct suffix (like different variations of the model or skins).

 For prop fixes, if they're like the "GuardShack" and its use is unique or specific to a map, add the map name (like `[Crash Course 1]`) after the period and duplicate the change note under map fixes.
 A couple fixes are counted twice in this manner.

-For now: on a per-header basis, changes are listed in the same order they were committed.
-This order can be changed, such as to pool all <ins>Versus</ins> changes back-to-back.
+Enforce each change note to be only one sentence through use of semicolons.

+On a per-header basis, always prioritize chronological sorting by commit date.
+If there's a specified category for each change, sort them alphabetically (e.g. all modes first -> <ins>Commentary</ins> -> <ins>Navmesh</ins> -> <ins>Taaannnk!!</ins> -> <ins>VS Survival</ins>).
+Some exceptions are made, such as ordering the new "footlocker" props above all other fixes, or <ins>VS Survival</ins> may be ordered before <ins>Versus</ins> to keep Mutations back-to-back.

 --------------------------------
 --------------------------------